State's new coronavirus cases rise by 7,459; deaths double in day to 85

 Florida's new coronavirus cases increased in one day by 7,459 from 4,663 but less than nearly the four-month high of 10,101 two days ago, as deaths doubled to 85.
-And with more tests of 94,38 reported from labs Monday, the state's first-time daily positivity rate increased from 7.94 percent to 8.64 and Palm Beach County from 7.58 percent to 9.95, the Florida Health Department announced Tuesday afternoon.
+And with more tests, 94,738, reported from labs Monday, the state's first-time daily positivity rate increased from 7.94 percent to 8.64 and Palm Beach County from 7.58 percent to 9.95, the Florida Health Department announced Tuesday afternoon.

 The state considers anything 5 percent and above a "danger" threshold.
 Tests spiked Sunday to a record 146,083 after going under 50,000 for only the second in time in two weeks as sites were closed last weekend and thereafter because of the Topical Storm Eta and Veterans Day on Wednesday.

-Cases have been trending up in the state but Sunday's figure was the most since 12,199 on July 25.
+Cases have been trending up in the state and Sunday's figure was the most since 12,199 on July 25.
 The record is 15,200, also in July.

 Friday's 6,933 was the highest since 8,109 on Aug.
 12. Last Tuesday, they rose by 4,352.